Register a Singapore Business

 With more cases of EP applications being rejected in Singapore, foreigners need professional help more than ever.
 This is an area of expertise for us at Paul Hype Page & Co.
 We can help you with your EP application.

 Violations that will lead to rejected applications

 - Failing the regulations Anti-Money Laundering and Countering the Financing of Terrorism Steering (AML/CFT) Committee

 - Failing the required Know Your Customer (KYC) process

-However, if your rejection is not based on the 2 factors mentioned above, we will explore the rejection reasons with MOM and ACRA and file an appeal by addressing the issues raised.
-If the additional details submitted are satisfactory to MOM, your application will most likely be approved.
+However, if your rejection is not because of either of the two violations mentioned above, we will explore the reasons for the rejection with the MOM and ACRA and file an appeal by addressing the issues raised.
+If the additional details submitted are satisfactory to the MOM, your application will probably be approved.

-P/S: MOM normally takes at least three weeks to process an appeal matter.
+Note: The MOM normally takes at least three weeks to process an appeal.

-How Paul Hype Page & Co.
-Can Be a Savior
+How Paul Hype Page & Co Can Assist You with Your EP Application

-We will submit all EP applications electronically to MOM so that you will learn about the outcome of your application faster.
-Upon approval, MOM will issue an In-Principle Approval (IPA) letter via email.
+We will submit all EP applications electronically to the MOM so that you will learn of the outcome of your application sooner.
+Upon approval, the MOM will issue an In-Principle Approval (IPA) letter via email.